alexeygrigorev/deep-learning-keras-aws-lambda/README.md

 > In this workshop, you'll learn how to do a deep learning project end-to-end.
 First, we will use Keras to train an image classification model that classifies pictures of clothes.
 Then we’ll deploy this model with AWS Lambda and TensorFlow-Lite.
 >
 > After finishing, you’ll be able to train a similar model and host it in the cloud.

+## Links

+* [DataTalks.Club](https://datatalks.club/) - the community of people who love data
+* [Machine Learning Bookcamp](https://mlbookcamp.com/) - the book on which the workshop is based
+* [ML Bookcamp Github Repo](https://github.com/alexeygrigorev/mlbookcamp-code) - all the code from the book
+* [Machine Learning Zoomcamp](http://mlzoomcamp.com/) - free course based on the book

 ## Outline